Wolfie8935/Predictive-maintenance-NASA-Turbofan/README.md

 ## Conclusion

 This project demonstrated the power of machine learning in **predictive maintenance** for NASA turbofan engines.
 We explored different models and approaches, achieving a significant improvement in accuracy with the second approach by clipping RUL values.
 Future work will continue to refine the models on additional datasets.

+## Contact

+If you have any questions, feedback, or are interested in collaborating on this project, feel free to reach out to the author via email at:

+**[wolfie8935@gmail.com]**

+I am open to further collaboration and welcome any ideas or contributions to enhance the predictive maintenance model or extend this work to new datasets like `FD002`, `FD003`, and `FD004`.